 Under the no action Alternative (Alternative 1), we do not expect a change in the operation of the Hawaii longline fisheries or other U.S. fisheries that catch striped marlin.
-Therefore, we do not expect any changes to the effect of the existing fisheries on either target or protected species in a way not already analyzed and authorized in biological opinions on the operation of the Hawaii deep-set (NMFS 2014, NMFS 2017, NMFS 2022), shallow-set longline fisheries (NMFS 2019), and other fisheries (see Section 3.3).
+Therefore, we do not expect any changes to the effect of the existing fisheries on either target or protected species in a way not already analyzed and authorized in biological opinions on the operation of the Hawaii deep-set (NMFS 2014, NMFS 2017, NMFS 2022), shallow-set longline fisheries (NMFS 2019, NMFS 2024), and other fisheries (see Section 3.3).
 No bird species protected under the MBTA interact with these fisheries.
 These fisheries are subject to observer coverage and reporting requirements, and must be conducted using a suite of mitigation measures to reduce the number and severity of protected species interactions (see 50 CFR 665 Subpart F and 50 CFR § 229.37).

-Marine mammals not protected as endangered species exist in the action area and are effected by longline fisheries.
-According to the 2022 List of Fisheries (87 FR 229, May 19, 2022), the Hawaii deep-set longline fishery is a Category I fishery, and the Hawaii shallow-set longline fishery, the Hawaii Troll fishery, and the American Samoa longline fishery are Category II fisheries.
-As described in Section 3.3.2, the Hawaii deep-set fishery has been issued a permit authorizing incidental taking on non-ESA listed marine mammals as their taking will have negligible impact on the affected species.
+Marine mammals not protected as endangered species exist in the action area and are affected by longline fisheries.
+According to the 2024 List of Fisheries (89 FR 12257, February 16, 2024), the Hawaii deep-set longline fishery is a Category I fishery, and the Hawaii shallow-set longline fishery, the Hawaii Troll fishery, and the American Samoa longline fishery are Category II fisheries.
+As described in Section 3.3.2, the Hawaii deep-set fishery has been issued a permit authorizing incidental taking on non-ESA listed marine mammals as their taking will have small-scale, short-term, and negligible to minor impact on the affected species.

 We also do not expect effects to essential fish habitat or vulnerable marine or coastal ecosystems, because longline fishing occurs in deep water away from these habitats and ecosystems, and longline fishing gear does not contact the bottom.
-If longline gear are lost, they may drift into essential fish habitats, or vulnerable marine or coastal ecosystems, including shallow and deep coral ecosystems; however, the relatively low volume of monofilament line associated with the gear would be expected to have negligible impacts on these habitats and ecosystems over the short-term.
+If longline gear are lost, they may drift into essential fish habitats, or vulnerable marine or coastal ecosystems, including shallow and deep coral ecosystems; however, the relatively low volume of monofilament line associated with the gear would be expected to have small-scale, short-term, and negligible to minor adverse impacts on these habitats and ecosystems.

 Longline fisheries would have no to negligible effects on marine sanctuaries or monuments, as commercial longline fisheries are prohibited in these areas.
 The only potential for impact is from lost longline gear, which could drift into and be deposited in sanctuaries or monuments.
-As described previously, the deposit of longline gear would be expected to have negligible impacts on these areas over the short-term.
+As described previously, the deposit of longline gear would be expected to have small-scale, short-term, and negligible to minor adverse impacts.

 Longline fisheries are subject to observer coverage and reporting, and must be conducted using a suite of mitigation measures to reduce the number and severity of protected species interactions (see 50 CFR 665 Subpart F and 50 CFR § 229.37).
-Additionally, we do not expect changes to affects to target and non-target stocks as described in Section 3.1 under the status quo.
+Additionally, we do not expect changes in effects to target and non-target stocks as described in Section 3.1 under the status quo.

-Annual fishing effort for Hawaii-based U.S. shallow-set and deep-set longline fisheries have seen steady, but slight, increases (Table 12 and 13) over the last five years.
+Annual fishing effort for Hawaii-based U.S. shallow-set and deep-set longline fisheries have seen steady, but slight, increases (Table 12 and 14) in effort over the last five years.
 The catch per effort of target and non-target species, including striped marlin, have stabilized, and, in some cases, declined for U.S. longline fisheries.
 Therefore, we would not expect a significant change from baselines described in Sections 3.1 and 3.2.